Onewaysidewalks/col-reforger/README.md

 ![image](example.png)

-- open the command prompt or powershell window to this directory, and run `./gradlew reforge`
+- open the command prompt or powershell window to this directory, and run `gradlew.bat reforge`

 Note: make sure the command prompt window does not overlap with the CoL window.